 SolarWinds pricing details

-These are the pricing tiers for SolarWinds Service Desk.
+SolarWinds Service Desk offers three pricing tiers.
 Keep in mind that the Essential tier might not be the right option for accessing the features you need for ESM.
-You must add asset pricing, which is available upon request.
+Asset pricing is not included; it is available upon request.

 SysAid features overview